What is IHT?

-If you plan to pass on assets or money after you die, your heirs could face a big tax bill when they receive it.

-This comes in the form of a 40% charge on your estate.
+If you plan to pass on assets or money after you die, your heirs could face a tax bill of up to 40% of your estate.

-Your estate is defined as your property, savings and other assets after debts and funeral expenses.
+Your estate is defined as your property, savings and other assets after any debts and funeral expenses have been deducted.

-You can reduce or avoid inheritance tax in a number of ways.
+You can reduce or avoid IHT in a number of ways.
 There's a tax-free allowance, and you can also give away a certain amount of your money during your lifetime, tax-free and without it counting towards your estate.

-The standard inheritance tax rate is 40% of anything over the £325,000 threshold.
+The standard inheritance tax rate is 40% of anything in your estate over the £325,000 threshold.

 Married couples and civil partners are allowed to pass their possessions and assets to each other tax-free.

-The surviving partner is allowed to use both tax-free allowances.
-This is providing one wasn’t used at the first death, by giving away a big chunk of money in the first will, which could diminish or use all of the inheritance tax allowance.
+The surviving partner is allowed to use both tax-free allowances, providing the first spouse to die did not use up their full inheritance tax allowance by giving away a big chunk of money in their will.

 However, some people whose partner died before 21 March 1972 will be caught by a loophole which means they don't get a 'double allowance'.